 Wi-Fi Eavesdropping

 Most public Wi-Fi networks are not secure and can be easily exploited.
 Threat actors carry out this type of attack by creating a Wi-Fi hotspot, which is called ‘Evil Twin’.
 The evil twin is a fraudulent Wi-Fi access point that is represented as legitimate and is actively used for spying on wireless networks.
+In simpler terms, cybercriminals usually find a spot around public locations to provide free wi-fi.
+When a user connects themselves to such a network, the threat actors can infiltrate the targeted individual’s network and eavesdrop on their activities.

 How to Prevent a Man in the Middle Attack?